iangreenleaf/techblog/posts/an-illustrated-tour-of-my-sitekey-secret-images.markdown

 ![I never found an answer to my question.[^3]](/images/an-illustrated-tour-of-my-sitekey-secret-images/sitekey5.png)

 The trick to getting these sort of results for yourself is simple.
 Most SiteKey systems offer you the ability to page through sets of images as you're picking.
 But with a sort of adorable dedication to detail in their ultimately useless system, these are not discrete pages from a limited set of images.
 Each "page" is actually a randomized set pulled from some vast store of stock photos.
-So you can click the next page button as many times as you like, giving you access to a virtually-unlimited set of images.
+So you can click the next page button as many times as you like[^4], giving you access to a virtually-unlimited set of images.
 With this much choice, it's only a matter of time before some strange results appear.

 For the caption, though, you're on your own.